 Further north, take a trip to the colourful town of Colmar in the north-east which looks as though it’s come out of a Hans Christian Anderson storybook.
 Colourful buildings, cobbled streets, and flower boxes hug the canals that make up the old town.
 It’s arguably the most beautiful town in Europe.

 Spain is packed with beautiful towns that appear little-changed in centuries.
-However it’s the cities that really pull in the crowds.
+Yet while we think France wins the battle when it comes to towns and regional culture, in Spain it’s the cities that really pull in the crowds.

 City breaks to the likes of Barcelona are popular throughout Europe due to the cosmopolitan feel and historic backdrop.

-The traditional food of France and Spain is a cocktail of the various civilizations that have inhabited these nations.
+The traditional food and cuisine culture of both France and Spain is a reason in itself to visit these countries.